webim/webim-client-sdk-ios/Documentation/Index.md

 <h2 id ="message">Message protocol</h2>

 Abstracts a single message in the message history.
 A message is an immutable object.
 It means that changing some of the message fields creates a new object.
-Messages can be compared by using [isEqual(to message:)](#is-equal-to-message) method for searching messages with the same set of fields or by ID (`message1.getID() == message2.getID()`) for searching logically identical messages.
-ID is formed on the client side when sending a message ([send(message:,isHintQuestion:)](#send-message-is-hint-question) or [send(file:,filename:,mimeType:,completionHandler:)](#send-file-filename-mime-type-completion-handler)).
+Messages can be compared by using [isEqual(to:)](#is-equal-to-message) method for searching messages with the same set of fields or by ID (`message1.getID() == message2.getID()`) for searching logically identical messages.
+ID is formed on the client side when sending a message ([send(message:isHintQuestion:)](#send-message-is-hint-question) or [send(file:filename:mimeType:completionHandler:)](#send-file-filename-mime-type-completion-handler)).

 <h3 id ="get-attachment">getAttachment() method</h3>